louisYen/louisYen.github.io/index.md

   </p>

   <p>
-    What I enjoy most is turning research ideas into working AI systems:
+    What I enjoy most is turning research ideas into working AI systems: designing new algorithms, building prototypes, and making new ideas practical.
-    <strong class="about-keyword">designing new algorithms</strong>,
-    <strong class="about-keyword">building prototypes</strong>,
-    and making new ideas practical.
   </p>

   <p>